-Such examples might include areas where there is a risk of disturbing electrical cables, pipework, and machinery, or where removal of asbestos could risk damaging surrounding building beam supports and roofs.
+Such examples might include areas where there is a risk of disturbing electrical cables, pipe lagging, and machinery, or where removal of asbestos could risk damaging surrounding building beam supports and roofs.
 It may also include encapsulation of pipe lagging, doors panels, airing cupboards, ceilings and boiler plant rooms.

-Asbestos encapsulation usually lasts between 10 to 25 years, depending on the product to be encapsulated and the location of the asbestos.
+Asbestos encapsulation usually lasts around 20 years, depending on the product to be encapsulated and the location of the asbestos.
 Encapsulation in areas of extreme weather or strong sunlight may not last as long.